 - 1. Classes A and D preferred stock. - 2.
 Classes A and C common stock and Class C participation certificates. - 3.
-Allocated surplus evidenced by qualified written notices of allocation on the basis of oldest allocations first. - 4.
-Allocated surplus evidenced by nonqualified notices of allocation on the basis of oldest allocations first. - Unallocated surplus will be distributed to holders of Class C common stock, Class A common stock and Class C participation certificates on a patronage basis.
+Allocated surplus evidenced by qualified written notices of allocation on the basis of oldest allocations first.

 D. Accumulated Other Comprehensive Income (AOCI).